Trump says he will veto resolution terminating national emergency

 Breaking News Emails

-President Donald Trump confirmed that he plans to veto a resolution that would terminate his declaration of a national emergency.
+President Donald Trump has reiterated plans to veto a resolution that would terminate his declaration of a national emergency.

 The House-approved resolution was designed to prevent the president from securing billions to fund a border wall.